‘A battlefield behind your home’: Deaths mount in New York

 “Let’s cooperate to address that in New York because it’s going to be in your town tomorrow,” he warned.
 “If we learn how to do it right here — or learn how to do it the best we can, because there is no right, it’s only the best we can — then we can work cooperatively all across this country.”

-Elsewhere around the country, the number of dead in Louisiana was put at more than 270.
-In Southern California, officials reported that at least 51 residents and six staff members at a single nursing home east of Los Angeles have been infected and two have died.
+In Southern California, officials reported that at least 51 residents and six staff members at a nursing home east of Los Angeles have been infected and two have died.
+Mayor Eric Garcetti warned residents of the nation’s second-largest city to wear non-medical-grade masks whenever they go outside.

-Florida’s DeSantis was locked in a standoff over whether two cruise ships with sick and dead passengers may dock in his state.
-More than 300 U.S. citizens were on board.
-Two deaths were blamed on the virus, and nine people tested positive, Holland America cruise line said.
+The number of dead topped 270 in Louisiana, Grand Canyon National Park closed to visitors indefinitely, and Florida was locked in a standoff over whether two cruise ships with sick and dead passengers may dock in the state.

-DeSantis, who is close to Trump, said the state’s health system is stretched too thin to accommodate the passengers.
-But the president said he would speak with him.
-“They’re dying on the ship,” Trump said.
-“I’m going to do what’s right.
-Not only for us, but for humanity.”

 Even as the virus appears to have slowed its growth in overwhelmed Italy and in China, where it first emerged, hospitals on the Continent are buckling under the load.